dilakuyucu7/DSA210-Fall24-Flashcards-Project/README.md

 The second dataset is "progress data".
 As this data was unexportable, I automated an Appium script to pull it from the mobile app, which is given above in "appium_mobile_app_scraping.ipynb".
 I first logged them as a text file, and then cleaned them to obtain a complete CSV file.
 It contains the target word, the date that card was added, the number of times it was studied, and my correct and incorrect answers.

-To add the Parts of Speech (POS) tagging, I used stanza on the raw CSV files and merged them with my Progress Data to create a complete dataset.
+To add the Parts of Speech (POS) tagging, I used the stanza library on the raw CSV files and merged them with my Progress Data to create a complete dataset.
 The parts of speech tags include NOUN, VERB, ADJ, ADV etc. The code is given above in "pos_tagging.ipynb".

 ## Exploratory Data Analysis